Senior Academic Staff Member

 What do you love about your area?

 Photography is a wonderfully hybrid creative area of both art and science – lending itself to the empirical ability to document our worlds with a currency of place and politics, but also the creative ability to experience and express ourselves in an industry of visual communication.
-These abilities both skill and creative, are what gives a student the edge in a competitive visual market where the photographic image still reigns supreme – so to enable students to learn to control the variables of their craft to create images that can impact in the world is very satisfying.
-Collaborative projects with journalism and design students enhance their discipline skills as they work together on producing projects such as: Fieldays Exhibitor, The New Wave – Hamilton’s Migrant Community.
+These abilities, are what gives a student the edge in a competitive visual market where the photographic image still reigns supreme – so to enable students to be able to use the variables of their craft to create images that can impact in the world is very satisfying.
+Collaborative projects with journalism and design students enhance their discipline skills as they work together on producing projects such as: Fielday's online publication, The New Wave – Hamilton’s Migrant Community.

 Tell us about your experience in the industry

 Stefanie graduated with a Bachelor of Visual Arts from AUT (Auckland, NZ) in 1995, and received an MFA with distinction from Pratt Institute (New York, USA), 2000.
-Stefanie has won awards for both photographic practice and research: Emerging Research Award – Wintec Employee Awards; Circle Award (top GPA score MFA) – Pratt Institute, New York; Tuscany Scholarship (US$1,000 award and residency), NYC, USA; and the Bob Keane Memorial Scholarship.
+Stefanie has won awards for both photographic practice and research: Emerging Research Award – Wintec Employee Awards; Circle Award (top GPA score MFA) – Pratt Institute, New York; Tuscany Scholarship (residency), NYC, USA; and the Bob Keane Memorial Scholarship.

 Since returning to New Zealand, she has taught at Unitec School of Art and Design in Auckland, and Elam School of Fine Arts before joining the staff and students at Wintec, Hamilton, in 2005.